-Last Friday, Congressman David Obey (D-WI), took the first -- and courageous -- step to end the 20-year ban on federal funding of needle exchange.
-But opponents are gearing up to reinstate the ban and prevention advocates need to mobilize now.
+Last Friday, House Appropriations Committee Chair David Obey (D-WI), took the first — and courageous — step toward ending the 20-year ban on federal funding of needle exchange.

 For two decades now, a culture war has taken place, one pitting science against ideology and public health against politics.
 This prohibition has done nothing but impede efforts to address the global HIV/AIDS crisis.
 In its markup of the Labor-HHS-Education spending bill, the Subcommittee removed the ban on federal funding of needle exchange programs (NEPs).